-St. Vincent de Paul Soc. donates 5th wheel to Carr fire victim - RV Travel
+St. Vincent de Paul Society donates 5th wheel to Carr Fire victim - RV Travel

-In January Jeanette Hernandez moved into her home that she owned free and clear on Iron Mountain Road in Keswick, CA. Six months later the Carr fire burned down her house, along with most of the historic town outside Redding reports the Record Searchlight.
+In January, Jeanette Hernandez moved into her home that she owned free and clear on Iron Mountain Road in Keswick, CA. Six months later the Carr Fire burned down her house, along with most of the historic town outside Redding, reports the Record Searchlight.

-After living in a tent on the burned-out property for several weeks and then moving into a donated studio in Redding, Hernandez is finally made it back home, but this time she’ll be living in a fifth wheel trailer on her burned-out land.
+After living in a tent on the burned-out property for several weeks and then moving into a donated studio in Redding, Hernandez finally made it back home, but this time she’ll be living in a fifth wheel trailer on her burned-out land.

 The trailer donation is coming from Santa Rosa, where it had previously housed someone who was displaced by the massive Tubbs Fire that burned the Sonoma County community last fall.